Education for Global Citizenship

 At the same time, a strong disciplinary grounding is essential for providing a rigorous training and relevant bodies of knowledge to ascertain facts and understand values.
-The international studies minor aims to make students cognizant of the interplay between local and global processes, human and environmental interactions, and places, identities and culture and to prepare them to live productive, responsible lives in an interconnected and rapidly changing world.
+The international studies minor aims to make students cognizant of the interplay between local and global processes, human and environmental interactions, and places, identities, and culture.
+Through this understanding we help students to prepare to live productive, responsible lives in an interconnected and rapidly changing world.

 Application for the minor should ideally be made by the student’s sixth term of study, and must be made no later than the third term prior to graduation.

 A total of six courses, to include the following: